 Those who represent Skepticism in the public sphere are happy to provide a science- and reason-based viewpoint for the media.
 The backgrounds of the those in the Skeptical community are varied.
 Many participants in the skeptical community are experts in particular areas like the paranormal, medicine, cryptozoology, history, archaeology, textual analysis, linguistics, psychology, astronomy, physics and magic.

 The major Skeptic organizations have as their mission a goal to promote scientific skepticism.
-There are three major national skeptical organizations in the United States.
+There are two major national skeptical organizations in the United States and several abroad.

 CSI (formerly known as CSICOP) is a nonprofit scientific and educational organization, started in 1976.
 Their mission is to promote scientific inquiry, critical investigation, and the use of reason in examining controversial and extraordinary claims.
 They publish the Skeptical Inquirer and Skeptical Briefs.
 They host an annual conference called CSIcon and many local events, workshops and lectures in conjunction with their overarching organization, the Center for Inquiry.
 Contact: info(at)csisop.org More

 Publisher of Skeptic magazine, the Skeptics Society is a nonprofit, scientific and educational organization led by Dr. Michael Shermer.
 Their mission is to engage leading experts in investigating the paranormal, fringe science, pseudoscience, and extraordinary claims of all kinds, promote critical thinking, and serve as an educational tool for those seeking a sound scientific viewpoint.
 They sponsor a monthly lecture series at the California Institute of Technology.
 Contact: skepticssociety(at)skeptic.com More